SergiioDev/user-service/Readme.md

-## TODO
+## About this project
+This is the first service of the backend for an e-commerce app which will be based on microservices

+### RoadMap
+ - Finish the user service
-- Create postgresql database on AWS
+ - Create Product service
-- Create application.yml profiles
+ - Create Spring Cloud gateway project
+ - Deploy to AWS and add DataDog for monitoring and observability